Home Compare BBY.L vs J

 Balfour Beatty vs Jacobs Solutions: Which Stock Looks Stronger in 2026?

-Balfour Beatty holds the cleaner structural position, with the lead spread across profitability and stability.
-Jacobs Solutions does not offset that deficit through any equally strong structural edge elsewhere.
+Balfour Beatty holds the cleaner structural position, with the lead spread across profitability and valuation.
+Jacobs Solutions still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Balfour Beatty is in better shape — its trend is intact while Jacobs Solutions's trend has broken down.
 That puts structure and market broadly in agreement — Balfour Beatty's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BBY.L: STOXX 600, J: S&P 500).

-This is not just a one-metric split: both profitability and stability materially support the lead.
-The overall score gap is 41 points in favour of Balfour Beatty plc.
+This is not just a one-metric split: both profitability and valuation materially support the lead.
+The overall score gap is 25 points in favour of Balfour Beatty plc.

 INDUSTRY COMPARISON